 - Cook egg noodles, according to pkg. instructions (add to boiling water, cook for 7 minutes).
 When done cooking, drain the noodles, and gently stir them into the rest of the ingredients until thoroughly combined.

-- Bake casserole (uncovered) at 350 degrees for 40 minutes.
+Bake (uncovered) at 350 degrees for 40 minutes.
 Remove pan to a wire rack.
-Let it cool for a few minutes before slicing (letting it cool just a bit will let you make better cuts, and make it easier to dish up!)
+Let it cool for a few minutes before slicing (letting it cool a bit will let you make better cuts, and make it easier to dish up!)
+Serve, and enjoy!